Hydroxyzine (By mouth)

 How to Use This Medicine

-- Shake the oral liquid well before using.
-Carefully measure your dose with a marked measuring spoon or medicine cup.
+- Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Shake well just before use.

 Drugs and Foods to Avoid